PeiMu/job_finder/README.md

 `job_finder` is designed to bridge this gap.
 By summarizing job advertisements and publicly shared insights from other job seekers, this project aims to provide users with the most relevant opportunities and maximize their potential earnings.

-## Vision
-With the severe global economic situation and mass unemployment, the world situation is becoming increasingly unstable.

-At `job_finder`, we avoid empty rhetoric and instead focus on making a meaningful difference for job seekers worldwide.

-Our goal is simple yet profound: to empower every individual to find a job that meets their needs and helps them achieve a happier, more fulfilling life.

-## Philosophy
-Many existing job search apps prioritize employers or take a neutral stance.

-At `job_finder`, we take a bold step in the other direction—creating an app that stands firmly on the side of the job seeker.
-Our goal is to offer an intuitive, user-first experience that truly simplifies the job search process.

 ## Why `job_finder`
 | Features                                                                 | `job_finder` | Other Apps |
 |--------------------------------------------------------------------------|--------------|------------|